-If you are not able to fund yourself, the following options may be available:
+If you can’t fund yourself, the following options may be available:

-- London-Loughborough Centre for Doctoral Research in Energy Demand studentships are available for eligible candidates each year.
-You can find more information about funding on the LoLo CDT website
+- London-Loughborough Centre for Doctoral Training in Energy Demand studentships are available for eligible candidates each year.

-- Industry-sponsored Studentships.
-A small number of studentships may be available on specific topics, these are usually advertised on the institute websites and the UCL vacancies pages.
+- A small number of industry-sponsored studentships may be available on specific topics.
+These are usually advertised on the institute websites and the UCL Vacancies page.

-- UCL Scholarships - Visit the UCL Graduate Scholarships pages for more information about these scholarships.
-Please bear in mind that you should already have received an offer when you apply for this funding and that nominations can only be made by BSEER.
+- UCL Scholarships – visit the UCL Graduate Scholarships pages for more information.
+You should already have received an offer when you apply for this funding and nominations can only be made by BSEER.